RandomPower/IID_validation/README.md

 ### Statistical analysis

-A statistical analysis is performed on the counters C0, which are expected to be binomially distributed for each of the given tests.
+The tests of the Permutation Testing procedure described by NIST, albeit concise and simple, cannot be easily evaluated in terms of a theoretical distribution of their outcomes.
+To perform a critical statistical study of the measurement described above, the distribution of a number `n_iterations` of counters C0 for each test is considered.
+Shuffling the input sequence to obtain a `Ti` is tantamaunt to picking a random value from the distribution shown in the histogram generated in the previous section (*e.g.* [Fig. 1](#fig-histTxTi)).
+The value of the counter `C0` can therefore be interpreted as the number of "successes" over `n_permutations` trials, a success being the updating of the counter, and is expected to be binomially distributed.
+The default parameters are `n_symbols` = 1000, chosen so that the space of the possible results Ti is wide enough, `n_permutations` = 200 and `n_iterations` = 500, high enough for the statistical interpretation to be meaningful.

 #### Tx method

-The sample is plotted against the theoretical binomial distribution in a histogram.
-The box reports the mean and standard deviation of the sample, the parameter p of the binomial distribution (*i.e.* the probability for the counter to update at the next `Ti`) and the reduced chi square for the data in the null hypothesis of binomial distribution.
+The counter `C0` is updated whenever `Ti` is bigger than the set reference `Tx`, so the parameter `p` of the theoretical binomial distribution for `C0` representing the probability of "success" is equal to the fraction of population to the left of the reference in the histogram of the `Ti`.
+A number `n_iterations` of counters `C0` is produced and their values are plotted with binomial error bars alongside the expected binomial distribution in red.
 [Fig. 2](#fig-countersTx) shows an example plot for the excursion test for `n_symbols` = 1000, `n_permutations` = 200 and `n_iterations` = 500.
+The box reports the mean and standard deviation of the sample, the parameter `p`, and the reduced chi square for the data in the null hypothesis of binomial distribution.

 <figure id=fig-countersTx>
     <img src="assets/countersTx_excursion.png" alt="Binomial distribution of counters, Tx method">